 Hiring at the best of times can be a challenge when you have your normal job demands:

-- You’re putting out the ‘fires’ in between employees in your organisation.
+You’re putting out the ‘fires’ in between employees in your organization.

 Add in a pandemic, a disrupted economy and what once was that “thing on the side” that managers need to do to build a team or replace a former team member, and recruitment becomes a risky activity to hiring managers who don’t have the time, resources or the remote hiring process to find the skill sets required for your team’s needs.